 16. Name a star for them.

 Whether they were a Star Trek lover, an astronaut fan, or just the light of your life, why not name a star after them this year?
 Host an evening of stories under the stars, and end with a toast and a presentation of the special star.
 While you cannot actually buy a star, you can name one after a loved one.
-Take a look at Star Name Registry or Cosmo Nova.
+Take a look at Star Register, Star Registration or Cosmo Nova.